 How to Format an Event Planner Resume with Experience

-Got experience working in event production or event management jobs?
+Have experience working in event production or with event planning jobs?

 How to Format an Event Planning Resume With No Experience

-On a first-time job resume, you’ll still list other work you’ve had in reverse-chronological order.
+On a first-time job resume, you’ll still use reverse-chronological format.

-Not entirely sure about the reverse-chronological format for your party coordinator resume?
+Not 100% sure using the reverse-chron layout is right for your party planner resume?
 See our guide: The Best Resume Formats: Which One to Choose for Your Job?

-Before (or right after) deciding which format to choose, make a resume outline to help you plan out the organization and resume layout to get it right.
+When deciding which resume layout to choose, create an outline to plan out its organization.
 See this article for more: Resume Outline Examples: Complete How-To Guide With 15+ Tips

 Here are examples of event planning resume summaries:

-Writer’s block?
-If you’re having trouble getting started on your special event planning resume, check out this guide: How to Start a Resume: A Complete Guide With Tips & 15+ Examples
+Having trouble getting started on your special event planning resume?
+Check out this guide: How to Open a Resume: 15+ Examples

-If you’re craving more advice and examples of summaries for event managing resumes, check out our guide: How To Write A Resume Summary: 21 Best Examples You Will See
+If you’re craving more advice and examples of summaries for event planning resumes, check out our guide: How To Write A Resume Summary: 21 Best Examples You Will See

 Here are examples of objectives for event planner resumes without experience:

-Want more examples of a resume objective for event management gigs?
+Want more resume objective examples?
 Check out our guide: 20+ Resume Objective Examples—Use Them On Your Resume (Tips)

 “Damn.
 That was the best event I’ve ever attended!”

-That’s not only what you’d like guests and clients to say after their hangovers fade away—it’s also the reaction you want from the agency director after they conclude your interview.
+That’s not just what you’d wish guests and clients to say after their hangovers fade away—it’s also the reaction you want from the agency director after they conclude your interview.